Last week engineers completed the first UFB stage. The UFB1 fibre network reaches three quarters of New Zealand.

-We’re not about to go back to a state-owned telecommunications monopoly1.
+We’re not about to go back to a state-owned telecommunications monopoly.
 But there is still a social component to network building.
 So how far can we go given today’s conditions?

-Many forces drive network extension decision making.
+Many forces drive decisions to extend the fibre network.
 The most brutal economic fact is that the further you go, the more it costs to add each extra address to the network.

 A nation building government could find the money.

 The good news is that fibre uptake is much higher than anticipated at the start of the UFB project.
 It’s already close to 60 per cent and will climb well beyond that number.